Tutorial: Manufacturing Order Status Update

 [System.Reflection.Assembly]::LoadWithPartialName("CompuTec.ProcessForce.API")

-Defining directory where configuration.xml file is presented.
-This file contains connection details like server address, username etc.:
+The script defines the directory where the configuration.xml file is stored.
+This file contains crucial connection details like the database server, username, and password:

 #region #Datbase/Company connection settings